mic0331/eurostat/feedback.md

 I had some difficulty understanding the descriptions: "Gross income minus taxes, allowances, and deductions.
 Value used to determine how much income tax is owed."
 Is this simply the tax rate?
 (6/13/2015 3:06 AM)

-*Conclusion: again labelling was not clear making the understanding of the percentages not clear.*
+*Conclusion: Again labelling was not clear making the understanding of the percentages not clear.*

 ---